Revisiting the de Rham-Witt complex: The Saturated de Rham--Witt Complex

 \end{definition}

 \begin{notation} Let $R$ be an $\F_p$-algebra.
-It follows immediately from the definitions that if there exists a strict Dieudonn\'{e} algebra $A^{\ast}$ and a map $f\colon R \rightarrow A^{0} / V A^{0}$ which exhibits $A^{\ast}$ as a de Rham-Witt complex of $R$, then $A^{\ast}$ (and the map $f$) are determined up to unique isomorphism.
-We will indicate this dependence by denoting $A^{\ast}$ as $\WOmega^{\ast}_{R}$ and referring to $A^{\ast}$ as {\it the saturated de Rham-Witt complex of $R$}. \end{notation}
+It follows immediately from the definitions that if there exists a strict Dieudonn\'{e} algebra $A^{\ast}$ and a map $f\colon R \rightarrow A^{0} / V A^{0}$ which exhibits $A^{\ast}$ as a de~Rham--Witt complex of $R$, then $A^{\ast}$ (and the map $f$) are determined up to unique isomorphism.
+We will indicate this dependence by denoting $A^{\ast}$ as $\WOmega^{\ast}_{R}$ and referring to $A^{\ast}$ as {\it the saturated de~Rham--Witt complex of $R$}. \end{notation}

-\begin{warning} The saturated de Rham Witt complex $\WOmega^{\ast}_{R}$ of Notation \ref{not40} is generally not the same as the de Rham-Witt complex defined in \cite{illusie} (though they agree for a large class of $\F_p$-algebras: see Theorem \ref{maintheoC}).
-For this reason, we use the term {\em classical de Rham-Witt complex} to refer to complex $W \Omega^{\ast}_{R}$ constructed in \cite{illusie} (see Definition~\ref{classicaldRW} for a review).
+\begin{warning} The saturated de~Rham Witt complex $\WOmega^{\ast}_{R}$ of Notation \ref{not40} is generally not the same as the de~Rham--Witt complex defined in \cite{illusie} (though they agree for a large class of $\F_p$-algebras: see Theorem~\ref{maintheoC}).
+For this reason, we use the term {\em classical de~Rham--Witt complex} to refer to complex $W \Omega^{\ast}_{R}$ constructed in \cite{illusie} (see Definition~\ref{classicaldRW} for a review).

-For example, it follows from Lemma \ref{lem27} that the saturated de Rham-Witt complex $\WOmega^{\ast}_{R}$ agrees with the saturated de Rham-Witt complex $\WOmega^{\ast}_{ R^{\red} }$, where $R^{\red}$ denotes the quotient of $R$ by its nilradical; the classical de Rham-Witt complex does not have this property.
+For example, it follows from Lemma \ref{lem27} that the saturated de~Rham--Witt complex $\WOmega^{\ast}_{R}$ agrees with the saturated de~Rham--Witt complex $\WOmega^{\ast}_{ R^{\red} }$, where $R^{\red}$ denotes the quotient of $R$ by its nilradical; the classical de~Rham--Witt complex does not have this property.
 For a reduced example of this phenomenon, see Proposition~\ref{CuspComparedRW}. \end{warning}

 For existence, we have the following: